JSchwerdtner/TensorflowInstallGuide/Part1.md

-# TensorflowInstallGuide
+# Tensorflow-GPU InstallGuide Prerequisites

 Tensorflow Installation Tutorial:

-First step is to have a Geforce GPU and a Webcam
+First step is to have a Geforce GPU

 1. Delete all Drivers of Geforce and Visual Studio